Why You Might Not Need a Living Trust

 Avoiding Probate With a Living Trust

 First things first.
 Living trusts help you avoid probate, but why is avoiding probate necessary?
-Probate is the process through which a person's property is inventoried and distributed after death.
+Probate is the court process through which a person's property is inventoried and distributed after death.
 Many people aim to avoid probate because it's time-consuming and expensive.
 (To learn more about probate, read Why Avoid Probate? and Probate FAQ.)

-There are a growing number of ways to transfer assets to inheritors free of probate within weeks or, at most, months of death.
+There are a growing number of ways to transfer assets to inheritors without probate within weeks or, at most, months of death.
 These include making gifts before death, adding a pay-on-death designation to a bank account, holding your house in joint tenancy with right of survivorship with your spouse or partner, and naming a beneficiary for life insurance and retirement accounts.
 (For more on these methods, see How to Avoid Probate.)

 But only the living trust can be used for all types of property while offering the broad planning flexibility of a will.
 With a living trust, for example, you can name alternate beneficiaries to inherit property if your primary beneficiary dies before you do.
 That's something you can't accomplish with joint tenancy or a pay-on-death bank account.